Polyneuropathy

 Causes of Polyneuropathy

-The main cause of polyneuropathy is damage to peripheral nerves.
-The causes of damage to peripheral nerves are as follows.
+The primary cause of polyneuropathy is damage to the peripheral nerves.
+The factors that contribute to peripheral nerve damage include:

 Diabetes

-Failure to control blood sugar by insulin can lead to polyneuropathy.
-In particular, it occurs in one out of every 5 patients with type 2 diabetes.
+The inability to control blood sugar levels with insulin can lead to polyneuropathy.
+It is particularly seen in one out of every five patients with type 2 diabetes.

 Excessive Alcohol Consumption